Fraud Blocker

 Playing with Your Life: The Dangers of Fentanyl Abuse

 Fentanyl and other opioids are among the most addictive yet highly abused drugs in the world.
-They carry within them the potential for developing tolerance, then leading to abuse, dependence, and addiction.
+They carry within them the potential for developing tolerance, then leading to abuse, dependence, and addiction

 It takes just hours of being without the drug and withdrawal symptoms begin to manifest in addicts.
 There are reports from users who mix fentanyl with xylazine about experiencing withdrawal cravings and symptoms of withdrawal mere minutes after coming down from their last tranq dose.